hazelcast/hazelcast-reference-manual/src/JCache-BackupAwareEP.md

 }
 ```

-You can use the additional method `BackupAwareEntryProcessor::createBackupEntryProcessor` to create or return the `EntryProcessor`
+You can use the additional method `BackupAwareEntryProcessor.createBackupEntryProcessor()` to create or return the `EntryProcessor`
 implementation to run on the backup partition (in the example above, the same processor again).

 <br></br>